kekru/docker-remote-api-tls/README.md

 </build>
 ```

-`mvn docker:start` starts the httpd via the remote API.
+`mvn docker:build` generates the "newimage" by Dockerfile via the remote API.
+Use gzip as compression here, if you get an exception.
+`mvn docker:start` starts httpd and newimage.